gr3g01ry/The-Yelpcamp-Project/README.md

     -Using helmet
     -params helsmet security policy to limit the src and link on our web site

+## Capstone YELPCAMP project Step12:Deploying
+    -Setting mongo atlas cloud for db
+    -Setting using mongo for session store
+    -Deploying no render

 ## Authors

 - [@grrgory-Berault](https://github.com/gr3g01ry)